nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-keycloak.md

   </table>
 </div>

-## Sample contribution to change the auth plugins order, overriding the Keycloak package's contribution
+## Sample Contribution to Change the Authentication Plugins' Order, Overriding the Keycloak Package’s Contribution

-Here is a sample contribution allowing to put Keycloak first in the automation and RestAPI specific chains.
+Here is a sample contribution allowing to put Keycloak first in the `Automation` and `RestAPI` specific chains.
 This would allow you to get the same response status codes as in the second half of the above table.

 ```xml